Article updated on April 16, 2020

 On March 18, 2020, the Families First Coronavirus Response Act (FFCRA) was put into law with the goal of providing relief to U.S. employees in the form of paid leave.
 This included a provision for Emergency Paid Sick Leave, expanded coverage on Family and Medical Leave (FMLA), and payroll tax credits for new Paid Sick Leave and Paid FMLA.
 These provisions are only applied to the Coronavirus, or otherwise known as COVID-19.

 Under the FFCRA, the following benefits are available to employees:

 - Emergency Family and Medical Leave Expansion Act (EFMLEA)

-The effective dates of this law will begin on April 2, 2020 and expire on December 31, 2020.
+The effective date of this law is April 1, 2020, and it expires on December 31, 2020.

 - The employee is subject to a federal, state, or local quarantine or isolation order related to COVID-19